flatcar/flatcar-website/content/faq.md

 Flatcar Linux will only diverge from the upstream project if fundamental changes are made to it.
 In this respect, one can view Flatcar Linux as a guaranteer of the Container Linux project as it is today.

+## What is the Flatcar Linux Edge channel?

+The Flatcar Car Linux Edge channel is new channel that includes experimental features and patches of the Linux kernel and other core OS packages.
+It's intended to ease the deliver and promotion of new Linux technologies into Kubernetes and other Cloud Native technologies.
+You can read more about this in the [Flatcar Linux Edge channel announcement](https://kinvolk.io/blog/2019/05/introducing-the-flatcar-linux-edge-channel/).

 ## What do you mean when you say Flatcar Linux is "independently built"?

 We mean that Flatcar Linux is not dependent on upstream binary artifacts, and is fully built from source.